-- (c) that may have shared facilities, such as a communal living room, bathroom, kitchen or laundry, and - (d) that has rooms, some or all of which may have private kitchen and bathroom facilities, that accommodate one or more lodgers,
+(c) that may have shared facilities, such as a communal living room, bathroom, kitchen or laundry, and definitions under RLEP 2014).

+(d) that has rooms, some or all of which may have private kitchen and bathroom facilities, that accommodate one or more lodgers,

-Where the living emphasis shifts away from communal living to self contained units, a development may no longer be considered a boarding house, but rather a serviced apartment or similar (refer definitions under Ryde LEP 2010).
+Where the living emphasis shifts away from communal living to self contained units, a development may no longer be considered a boarding house, but rather a serviced apartment or similar (refer

-In plain terms, a boarding house is generally a building containing a number of rooms available for rent on a relatively short term basis (minimum 3 months).
-Generally boarding houses provide lodgings (distinct from shared accommodation), and which is not subject to a long term residential lease.
-A distinction exists between residents of boarding houses (known technically as "lodgers" or "boarders") and "tenants" of residential accommodation under a longer term rental contract such as a residential tenancy agreement (refer Residential Tenancies Act).
+A boarding house is generally a building containing a number of rooms available for rent on a relatively short term basis (minimum 3 months).
+Generally boarding houses provide lodgings (distinct from shared accommodation), which is not subject to a long term residential lease.

+A distinction exists between residents of boarding houses (known technically as "lodgers" or "boarders") and "tenants" of residential accommodation under a longer term rental contract such as a residential tenancy agreement (refer Residential Tenancies Act 2010).